mkiki254/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Task 2: The program prints alphabets in lower case followed by a new line Task 3: The program prints alphabets in lower case then uppercase followed by a new line Task 4: The program prints alphabets in lower case except for q and e
+Task 2: The program prints alphabets in lower case followed by a new line Task 3: The program prints alphabets in lower case then uppercase followed by a new line Task 4: The program prints alphabets in lower case except for q and e Task 5: The program prints all digit numbers of base 10